QubesOS/qubes-doc/about/support.md

 #### Mailing lists vs. forums ####

-   While the mailing lists are implemented as Google Group web forums, many discussants treat them as conventional [mailing lists] rather than web forums.
-The Qubes OS Project does not maintain a web forum apart from the mailing lists.
+   While the mailing lists are implemented as Google Group web forums, a Google account is in no way required, expected, or encouraged.
+Many discussants (including most members of the Qubes team) treat these lists as conventional [mailing lists], interacting with them solely through plain text email with [MUAs] like [Thunderbird] and [Mutt].
+The Google Groups service is just free infrastructure, and we [distrust the infrastructure].
+This is why, for example, we encourage discussants to use [Split GPG] to sign all of their messages to the lists, but we do not endorse the use of these Google Groups as web forums.
+(There have been many discussions about why the Qubes OS Project does not maintain a forum.
+The curious can find these by searching the list archives.)

 qubes-announce